rust-lang/rfcs/text/3127-trim-paths.md

 discovered, the virtual path is discarded and therefore will be embedded unless being remapped by `--remap-path-prefix` in the usual way.
 The relevant part of the code is here: https://github.com/rust-lang/rust/blob/d8af907491e20339e41d048d6a32b41ddfa91dfe/compiler/rustc_metadata/src/rmeta/decoder.rs#L1637-L1765

 We would also like to change the virtualisation of sysroot to `/rustc/[rustc version]/library/...`, instead of the rustc commit hash.
-This is shorter and more helpful as an identifier, and makes `trim-path` easier to implement: to make the embedded path the same whether or not `rust-src` is installed, we need to emit the same sysroot virutalisation as was done during bootstrapping.
+This is shorter and more helpful as an identifier, and makes `trim-paths` easier to implement: to make the embedded path the same whether or not `rust-src` is installed, we need to emit the same sysroot virutalisation as was done during bootstrapping.
 Getting the version number is easier than getting the commit hash.
 The relevant part of the code is here: https://github.com/rust-lang/rust/blob/d8af907491e20339e41d048d6a32b41ddfa91dfe/src/bootstrap/lib.rs#L831-L834

 # Drawbacks
 [drawbacks]: #drawbacks

-With `trim-path` enabled, if the `debug` option is simultaneously not `false` (it is turned off by default under `release` profile), paths in debuginfo will also be remapped.
+With `trim-paths` enabled, if the `debug` option is simultaneously not `false` (it is turned off by default under `release` profile), paths in debuginfo will also be remapped.
 Debuggers will no longer be able to automatically discover and load source files outside of the working directory.
 This can be remidated by [debugger features](https://lldb.llvm.org/use/map.html#miscellaneous) remapping the path back to a filesystem path.

 The user also will not be able to `Ctrl+click` on any paths provided in panic messages or backtraces outside of the working directory.
 But there shouldn't be any confusion as the combination of pacakge name and version can be used to pinpoint the file.

-As mentioned above, `trim-path` may break code that relies on `file!()` to evaluate to an accessible path to the file.
+As mentioned above, `trim-paths` may break code that relies on `file!()` to evaluate to an accessible path to the file.
 Hence enabling it by default for release builds may be a technically breaking change.
 Occurances of such use should be extremely rare but should be investigated via a Crater run.
-In case this breakage is unacceptable, `trim-path` can be made an opt-in option rather than default in any build profile.
+In case this breakage is unacceptable, `trim-paths` can be made an opt-in option rather than default in any build profile.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives